Middle Tennessee State University Athletics

 5/19/2026 4:12:00 PM | Men's Tennis

-Saleh, from Eschborn, Germany.
-In the 2025-26 season, he earned Second Team All-Conference for singles play and Sun Belt Conference Singles Player of the Week on Feb.
-4. He recorded a 20-6 singles record between courts five and six, including 17-2 in the spring.
-He went 5-4 overall in doubles play with Piet Steveker and Thomas Nelson as well as 1-1 in the spring… Accounted for a 10-match winning streak in singles.
+Saleh, from Eschborn, Germany, earned Second Team All-Conference for singles play and Sun Belt Conference Singles Player of the Week during the 2025-26 season.
+He recorded a 20-6 singles record throughout the year, including 17-2 in the spring, playing on the back courts.
+The rising senior went on a 10-match winning streak from February 22 through April 19, only finally dropping to the singles player from No. 1 Wake Forest.
+He went 5-4 overall in doubles play with Piet Steveker and Thomas Nelson as well as 1-1 in the spring.

 Head Coach Jimmy Borendame on the two transfers:

-"Aryan is a straight up tennis machine.
+"Aryan is a straight-up tennis machine.
 Complete team guy and will be a key culture addition.
 Asier has a huge upside and has been a dominant player in division two.
 He has been very well coached and will continue to improve.
 I am very excited about the future working with these two in our system."

 FOLLOW THE BLUE RAIDERS